Three ethical issues around pig heart transplants

 Mr Bennett's transplant was not performed as part of a clinical trial, as is usually required for experimental treatments.
 And the drugs he was given have not yet been tested for use in non-human primates.

-But Dr Christine Lau from the University of Maryland School of Medicine, who was involved in planning Mr Bennett's procedure, said no corners were cut preparing for the operation.
+But Dr Christine Lau from the University of Maryland School of Medicine, who was involved in planning Mr Bennett's procedure, said no corners were cut when preparing for the operation.

 "We've done this for decades in the lab, in primates, trying to get to the point where we think it is safe to offer this to a human recipient," she told the BBC.